 AIAYU IN INDIA

-We were drawn to India because of its unmatched skills in cotton farming and manufacturing, but also because we wanted to demonstrate that it is possible to produce cotton ethically and sustainably in a country where conventional production is deeply established.
+We were drawn to India because of its unmatched skill in cotton farming and manufacturing.
+Additionally, we wanted to invest in the Indian farmers and suppliers who are working hard to produce things responsibly in a context where, due to global demand, conventional production is deeply entrenched.

 ORGANIC COTTON – A STEP IN THE RIGHT DIRECTION

 We are very conscious of the negative impacts of conventional cotton farming.
 For this reason, we made sure to do things differently when sourcing our cotton in India.
-We exclusively use 100% organic cotton grown in rainfed regions of India, which are certified by both SA8000 and GOTS.
+We exclusively use 100% organic cotton grown in rainfed regions of India which is certified by both SA8000 and GOTS.

 We buy the majority of our organic cotton from Chetna, a non-profit collective of small family farmers.
 Chetna started in 2004 in response to the ecological damage and poverty conventional cotton farming had created throughout India.